It was close to midnight when my assistant and her husband rushed through my front door and found me collapsed on the floor.

 In the military, when someone calls for help on the radio and the person who can actually make the decision and see the thing through answers, they say Houston Actual.
 The actual person.
 The one whose word can carry the action.
 Alpha is also a financial term for the active return an investment delivers, the performance above and beyond a benchmark.
 I used those words to convey that what you expected from us was what you got.
 The actual matched the alpha.

-I did not consciously know I was naming the company after a wound.
+I did not consciously know I was naming the company after a belief.
 I do now.

 I grew up in an environment I could not trust to keep me safe.
 What offered love also offered harm.
 Two truths sat in the same place, and I learned young that what people said had little to do with what they did.

-The company name was that vow stated to the world.
-I hired with the vow.
+The company name was that belief stated to the world.
+I hired with the belief.
 I trained the company on it.
 I rewarded people who held it.
-And when people fell short of it, I took it personally, because the vow was personal.
-The whole enterprise was a corrective experience to a childhood I had never integrated.
+And when people fell short of it, I took it personally, because the belief was personal.
+Much of my life played out the way it did because of my childhood experiences that had remained blind to me and unprocessed.

-The crash was the vow meeting reality.
+The crash was my belief clashing against reality.
 A negative alpha of catastrophic proportions, actualized.
-Reality always wins when in conflict with beliefs.
+As everyone knows, reality always wins.

-A belief installed in childhood does not just announce itself.
+A belief taking hold in childhood does not just announce itself.
 It does not speak in the language of belief.
 It speaks in the language of what is obvious, what is logical, what any reasonable person would do.
 By the time you are an adult, the belief is not a belief to you.
-It is the ground you stand on.
+It is your reality, the way you see the world.

 Depth psychology has a word for the part of the psyche that holds these unexamined operating principles.
 It calls them complexes.
 They are not pathologies.
 They are what we built to survive what we could not yet understand.
 And they keep running, long after the conditions that produced them have changed.
-The eight-year-old who made the vow does not get the news that you are thirty-five now and running a company.
-He is still in the bedroom, curled up, negotiating with the world he knows.
-He is doing his best to survive.
+The eight-year-old who concocted the belief does not get the news that you are thirty-five now and running a multi-million dollar company.
+He is still in the bedroom, curled up, trying to survive.
 That work of survival is just the wrong work for the life you are now living.

 There is a line in the Tao Te Ching: To grasp is to lose.
 When I first read it, I understood it as a metaphor.
 I read it the way founders read wisdom literature, looking for a tactic.
 Be less attached to outcomes.
 Hold things lightly.
 Don’t micromanage.